 There are pros and cons to each.
 Capacitors are lighter, longer lasting and more robust.
 No risk of them exploding or leaking and ruining the dash cam.
-Batteries, on the other hand, are cheaper and will hold charge for longer.
+Batteries, on the other hand, are cheaper and will hold a charge for longer.

 Lens quality - as a rule, the more expensive dash cams will have a higher quality lens and a better field of view.
 For the non-technical, you’ll see an “f number” - this refers to the aperture, and the lower the better.
 So, an f/1.6 lens is better than an f/2.2.
 Also, a glass lens is better than a plastic one.

 Field of view - similarly, a higher quality, more expensive camera will have a wider field of view.
-The wider the angle, the more the camera will capture, and that can only be good thing.
+The wider the angle, the more the camera will capture, and that can only be a good thing.